susylPearl/formPilot/INSTALLATION.md

 - Make sure you selected the correct folder (the one containing `manifest.json`)
 - Check that Developer Mode is enabled
 - Look for error messages in the extensions page

-**Icons missing?**

-- This is normal if you haven't created icon files yet
-- The extension will still function
-- Create the icon files to remove warnings

 **Permission errors?**